 - freshly ground pepper

-- 1 onion peeled and finely chopped
+- 1 onion, peeled and finely chopped

-- 1 pound 454 grams ground beef (mince beef)
+- 1 pound ground beef (mince beef) You can substitute plant-based mince for a vegetarian or vegan option.

-- 2 carrots peeled and finely chopped
+- 2 carrots, peeled and finely chopped

-- 1 tablespoon corn flour corn flour is also known as corn starch
+- 1 tablespoon corn flour Corn flour is also known as corn starch.

-- 1 tablespoon tomato paste optional
+- 1 tablespoon tomato paste

-- 1 tablespoon Worcestershire sauce optional
+- 1 tablespoon Worcestershire sauce Omit for a vegetarian/vegan option

-- salt and pepper
+- salt and pepper to taste

 Instructions